Nic Maddinson: International career

 As a 19-year-old, Maddinson was selected in both the one-day and four-day Australia A squads for the 2011 tour of Zimbabwe, playing in three one-day matches in a tri-series with Zimbabwe and South Africa.

 He went on to make his full international debut for Australia in a Twenty20 International match against India at Rajkot in October 2013, scoring 34 runs from 16 balls.
-In November 2016 Maddinson made his Test match debut in the third Test against the touring South Africans.
+In November 2016, Maddinson made his Test match debut in the third Test against the touring South Africans.
 His baggy green cap was presented by Simon Katich.
-He played in three Tests during the summer batting at number six, making a duck on debut against South Africa and then scores of 1, 4 and 22 in three innings against the touring Pakistan side before being dropped for the final Test of the summer.
+He played in three Tests during the summer batting at number six, making a duck on debut against South Africa and then scores of 1, 4 and 22 in three innings against the touring Pakistan team before being dropped for the final Test of the summer.